 Shiga Kogen is a vast resort with accommodation spread throughout.
-There is lots of accommodation to choose from including our two recommendations: Hotel Mount Shiga in Ichinose and Hotel Grand Phenix in Okushiga.
+There is lots of accommodation to choose from including our two recommendations: Hotel Sunny Shiga in Takamagahara and Hotel Grand Phenix in Okushiga.

-Hotel Mount Shiga is a great choice of accommodation in the village offering guests warm and friendly service, both Western and Japanese-style rooms, generous meal service, and in-house ‘onsen’ style bath room.
+Hotel Sunny Shiga is a great choice of accommodation in the village offering guests warm and friendly service, both Western and Japanese-style rooms, generous meal service, and in-house ‘onsen’ style bath room.

-Hotel Mount Shiga is known for its generous meal service including large continental breakfasts and range of Japanese and Western cuisine for dinner.
-Located in the heart of Ichinose Village, guests also have access to the largest range of restaurants and bars in Shiga Kogen, all within easy walking distance.
+Hotel Sunny Shiga is known for its generous meal service including large continental breakfasts and range of Japanese and Western cuisine for dinner.
+Located in the heart of Takamagahara, guests also have access to the largest range of restaurants and bars in Shiga Kogen, all within easy walking distance.

-Easily accessible by public transport and private vehicle, Hotel Mount Shiga is a great option for those looking for a comfortable and friendly guesthouse conveniently located in the heart of Shiga Kogen!
+Easily accessible by public transport and private vehicle, Hotel Sunny Shiga is a great option for those looking for a comfortable and friendly guesthouse conveniently located in the heart of Shiga Kogen!